 One could say that "we've done our job" since we've delivered a degree telling people that they are ready.
-However, considering our vision, we can also say that we didn't completely achieved our own work.
+However, considering our vision, we can also say that we haven't completely achieved our own goal.

-This is how we've decided to give professional advice as well to our learners who've finished a path.
+That is why we've decided to give professional advice to our learners who've finished a path as well.
 We give them courses and specific mentors to help them search for their future job and prepare for job interviews.